isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

  “Children grow up without parents, without parents they grow up better...
 Why not?
 Remember Dan Kazuo’s last haiku?”

-   Mogari Whistle, how many nights to blow in anticipation of seeing flowers…
+> Mogari Whistle, how many nights to blow in anticipation to meet the flowers…

 “That’s it!
 Mogari Whistle.
 The whistling sound of a winter night blowing through the bamboo fence.
 You should not hear the sound with your ears, but react to it with your guts...”